- Usage:

 Even running instances will always check the computer clock, so for instance if you set a key with a time to live of 1000 seconds, and then set your computer time 2000 seconds in the future, the key will be expired immediately, instead of lasting for 1000 seconds.

-How Valkey expires keys
+How Valkey reclaims expired keys

 How expires are handled in the replication link and AOF file